 - DLC’s shall maintain inspection records.
 No one shall operate an MIT vehicle that has not passed inspection or with an expired inspection sticker.

 If a driver does not meet this requirement and is 21 years or older (with one year total driving experience), then the requirement can be waived upon showing proof of satisfactory completion of an online driver training course.
 Drivers should contact Sarah Brown in the MIT Insurance Office to discuss course options.

 Certain international drivers licenses are acceptable in the Commonwealth of MA.
-This link provides information on FAQ’s on the MA Registry of Motor Vehicle website that provides information on what countries are acceptable in the US and the time frame for when a US issued license needs to be secured.
-For travel in other states, the driver should refer to that individual states Registry of Motor Vehicle website to ensure the validity of an international license.
+This link provides information on FAQs on the MA Registry of Motor Vehicle website.
+This link provides information on driving in Massachusetts with a foreign license.
+For travel in other states, the driver should refer to that individual state's Registry of Motor Vehicle website to ensure the validity of an international license.

 - Must notify supervisor immediately of any infraction while operating any MIT vehicle.

 - Are responsible for paying any ticket they incur.
 Should there be a dispute about the validity of the ticket, the driver must resolve the issue with the MIT Parking and Transportation Office or city/town/state issuing the ticket.